 - In the Backups option, click "Restore Backup..." to choose the most relevant backup and then click "Restore".

-3.2 Restore Deleted iPhone Text Messages from iCloud Backup
+4.2 Restore Deleted iPhone Text Messages without Computer - from iCloud Backup

 Step 1: Go to Settings > General > Reset on your iPhone, then choose "Erase All Content and Settings".

-From the above comparision table, you may understand the pros and cons of all the methods.
+From the above analysis, you may understand the pros and cons of all the methods.
 All you need to do is to choose one suitable for you.
 In addition, some users have sent their feedback to us and here we can have a look at one of them:

 FAQs about iPhone Messages Recovery

-If you do not have backups, the only way to recover deleted messages is to rely on thir-party software.
-For now, there is no totally free iPhone data recovery software, but most of them have free trail versions.
+If you do not have backups, the only way to recover deleted messages is to rely on third-party software.
+For now, there is no totally free iPhone data recovery software, but most of them have free trial versions.
 Like D-Back, if the free trial version can find and preview the data you need, then probably the full version can recover them, also.
-That means what you can recover with full version is the same with what you can view with trial version.
+That means what you can recover with the full version is the same with what you can view with the trial version.

-Due to Apple's restrictions, there is no mobile applications can access the device data.
+Due to Apple's restrictions, there are no mobile applications can access the device data.
 That means you can only try the desktop-software to access your deleted text messages.

-Besides text messages, iMyFone D-Back iPhone Data Recovery can also recover WhatsApp messages, Viber messages, Kik messages, contacts, notes and more for iPhone, iPad and iPod touch running iOS 12/13 or other versions.
+Besides text messages, iMyFone D-Back iPhone Data Recovery can also recover WhatsApp messages, Viber messages, Kik messages, contacts, notes, and more for iPhone, iPad, and iPod touch running iOS 12/13 or other versions.
 Why not give it a shot?
-Free trial version is available now.
+The Free trial version is available now.